Skip to main content

 Subcommands:

-• sign - Sign instruction files
+• sign - Sign files

 • sign-policy - Sign a trust policy file